FunctionLab/onboarding/README.md

 ## Journal Club / Primer
-Journal clubs / primers are usually immediately before / after lab meeting. (**Currently on hiatus**)
+Journal clubs / primers are scheduled separately.
+Please check the calendar when the next one is scheduled.

 These meetings are a chance for people to present on either a recent paper or a topic of interest, either biological or technical (e.g., single-cell sequencing, kidney disease, deep learning, coding standards, new packages that may be of use to others).

-Everyone is expected to lead discussion at some point so check out the rotation spreadsheet (pinned to #functional on Slack) and sign up for your favorite date before someone else does.
-Dates are tentative and will adjust with lab meeting changes.
+Everyone is expected to lead discussion at some point so please check with one of the contacts when you can present.

-The rotation is in the journal club / primer rotation spreadsheet (pinned to #functional on Slack).

-Contacts: Rachel
+Contacts: Aviya, Ksenia, Tess and Yun

 ## Individual meetings with Olga